-Planning is crucial, and there should be ample time given to prepare for an audit.
+Planning is crucial, and additional time needs to be taken to adequately prepare for an audit.
 It may be a few months or a few weeks, depending on the complexity of financial records.

-Throughout the fiscal year, recordkeeping should be kept up to date, which can reduce the time required to plan for the audit.
+Throughout the fiscal year, records should be kept up to date, which can reduce the pressure near the time of the audit.

-Accounting standards dynamically change every year.
+Accounting standards and legal and regulatory requirements are updated every year.
 Therefore, it is important to familiarize the finance team with new accounting developments instituted by regulatory bodies.